Jackiesan/coworking-api/README.md

 # Full Stack Coworking

-You will be building a full-stack API with the following resources based off of a coworking space.
-In addition to the specified fields, you should include the `_id`, `created_at`, and `updated_at` fields.
+This is an API for a coworking space.
+There are three main documents in this collection: Unit, Company, Employee.
+Below are the fields that are available to each document.

 - **Unit:** The **Unit** resource is a generic term for a rentable space.
   - **kind:** (Required) The kind of unit available. _Only_ the following options should be allowed: "seat", "desk", "small office", "large office", "floor".